zanglang/jerrys_pool/web/content/faq.md

 * *Where are the servers hosted?*

-  The nodes currently run on Microsoft Azure.
+  The nodes currently run on Microsoft Azure and Contabo.
 I may move them around different cloud providers depending on pricing and availability.

 * *How can I help?*